Analysis | How Biden’s budget tries to insulate Democrats in the midterms

 These two issues are closely tied, and both contribute to the economy being Biden’s weakest spot in polling, despite strong growth and falling unemployment.

-Government spending skyrocketed as both Biden and former president Donald Trump authorized trillions in spending to deal with the pandemic.
+Government spending skyrocketed as both Biden and predecessor Donald Trump authorized trillions in spending to deal with the coronavirus pandemic.
 “The national debt is nearly the size of the economy,” writes the bipartisan Committee for a Responsible Federal Budget.
-That’s likely one of several factors pushing inflation to a 40-year high, economists theorize.
+That’s probably one of several factors pushing inflation to a 40-year high, economists theorize.

-But after Biden and liberal Democrats like Sen. Bernie Sanders (I-Vt.) proposed spending as much as $3 trillion to dramatically expand the government safety net (via a package they called Build Back Better), Republicans have tried to blame Democrats alone for rising costs.
+But after Biden and liberal lawmakers like Sen. Bernie Sanders (I-Vt.) proposed spending as much as $3 trillion to dramatically expand the government safety net (via a package they called Build Back Better), Republicans have tried to blame Democrats alone for rising costs.

 Sen. Joe Manchin III (D-W.Va.) pointed to rising costs as the reason he couldn’t support Build Back Better, tanking its chances of surviving as one big bill.
 (Manchin now says he’s open to a smaller version of this legislation.)